 Garden Vocabulary Vase and Scavenger Hunt

-One of my favourite, low prep ways to enhance and develop garden vocabulary in the outdoor classroom is to prepare garden vocabulary vases that serve as visual aids for a scavenger hunt.
-Inspired by the entry display into Van Dusen Gardens, a school garden vocabulary vase offers a visual and sensorial entry to knowing the garden for students of all abilities, while enhancing both children’s and visiting adults’ experience of connection to the school garden.
+One of my favourite, low prep ways to build content specific vocabulary and background knowledge in the garden classroom, is to prepare garden vocabulary vases that serve as visual aids for a scavenger hunt.
+Inspired by the entry display into Van Dusen Gardens, a school garden vocabulary vase offers a visual and sensorial entry that support content specific vocabulary acquisition for students of all abilities, while enhancing both children’s and visiting adults’ feelings of connection to the school garden.

 garden vocabulary vase